tytydraco/yessleep/out/I_Think_I_Lost_My_Throne_As_The_Weird_Coworker.md

 I tried to say something normal: "I know that the copy machine sucks, but violence isn't the answer."

 It must've worked, because he chuckled.
 When he turned to face me I saw that he was wearing sunglasses.
-That should've been my first clue that something was "off" about him, but one thing you need to understand is that the lab has what I like to call "morgue lighting:" it's stark bright, the kind of lights that instantly trigger headaches in people unlucky enough to have sensory issues.
-I myself had to get a blue light filter on my glasses just to keep from getting daily migraines at this place.
+That should've been my first clue that something was "off" about him, but one thing you need to understand is that the lab has what I like to call "morgue lighting:" they're the kind of lights that instantly trigger headaches in people unlucky enough to have sensory issues.
+I, myself, had to get a blue light filter on my glasses just to keep from getting daily migraines at this place.
 Sure, wearing sunglasses inside is kind of extreme, but maybe he was even more photosensitive than I am.

 He joked that the copier's funeral would be on Wednesday.
-He then informed me that it would be a few hours.
-He said something about a processor going bad.
+He then informed me that it would be a few hours, saying something about a processor going bad.
 I resolved to try again later and went back to work.
 All in all, our first interaction was fairly normal, and I silently applauded myself for getting what I would consider a Good Grade in Conversation.

 The second time I saw the IT guy, it was in the break room a few nights later.
 The break room was completely empty while I was getting my first meal of the day... at midnight.
 Being on nights has made a mess of both my sleep schedule and appetite.